.

 fittingchildrensshoes@gmail.com

 Please remember that for your child to get the full benefits that the orthotics have to offer, you must fit them in the correct pair of shoes.
-While I can’t get into too much detail about which are the best shoes for orthotics in this article, I am going to provide you with a link below that will show you a selection of the best kids’ shoes for orthotics:
+I created a different resource that has a list of deep and supportive shoes for orthotics.

 Certain families have reported how casts and surgery were ineffective treatment methods for in-toeing, and reported how certain orthotics have proven to be effective in improving their child’s walking gait pattern and posture.